Analyzing Diginex (EQOS) & The Competition

-Diginex (NASDAQ: EQOS) is one of 158 public companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
-We will compare Diginex to similar businesses based on the strength of its institutional ownership, dividends, profitability, analyst recommendations, valuation, risk and earnings.
+Diginex (NASDAQ: EQOS) is one of 158 public companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
+We will compare Diginex to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, institutional ownership, profitability and earnings.

+This table compares Diginex and its rivals’ net margins, return on equity and return on assets.

-This is a summary of current recommendations for Diginex and its competitors, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Diginex and its rivals, as provided by MarketBeat.

 |Sell Ratings